 The Treasury Department has warned it will run out of money to pay the country's bills if Congress does not raise the $14.3 trillion debt limit before Aug.
 2.

 Even if a deal is reached soon, lawmakers will need time to turn the proposal into legislative language, sell it to their constituents, and pass it through the House of Representatives and the Senate -- a process likely to take weeks.

 "The last thing anyone wants is to have some kind of agreement down at the White House behind closed doors parachuted in and say, 'Well, representatives and senators, you've got three days to think this over and vote on it.'
-That's wrong and we're not going to allow that," said Republican Senator Jon Kyl, who was involved in discussions that collapsed last week over tax increases.
+That's wrong and we're not going to allow that," said Republican Senator Jon Kyl, a participant in discussions that collapsed last week over tax increases.